 Your medical team will continue to check on you regularly to make sure your new immune system is working properly and to monitor any side effects.

-We have set out a general timeline of how often you are likely to be seen and when certain things will happen.
-However, everybody’s recovery is different and some people will need to visit the hospital more often, for much longer into their recovery.
+Everybody’s recovery is different and some people will need to visit the hospital more often, for much longer into their recovery.

 The frequency of these appointments will decrease over time and eventually you will be seen yearly, to check everything is still ok.

 Your medical appointments and contact details of your medical team can be tracked and saved using Anthony Nolan’s free My Transplant Tracker app.

 After you leave hospital, you will have one or two check-ups with your medical team every week.
 They will:

 ‘I'd have to go back to hospital once a week for check-ups, blood tests and blood transfusions on a fairly regular basis as well as other bits and pieces to keep my strength up, my iron levels up and keep my white cell levels at what they needed to be.
 That lasted for about four months.'

 Jimmy, who had a stem cell transplant in 2014.

 Blood transfusions – If your blood cell or platelet counts are low, your medical team may decide to give you one (or more) blood transfusions.
 This will be more likely in your early recovery.